Omar-Madany/Meta-Front-End-Developer-Professional/README.md

 # Meta-FrontEnd -Developer-Professional
-this repositry covers the main concepts of frontend development with react
+this repositry covers the main concepts of frontend development with react that i've got through meta course